Edward Tyne: Rugby league

 Tyne was selected to go on the 1907-08 professional rugby tour of Great Britain and Australia, in part because his size meant he could play most positions.
 He was one of six players from the Petone Rugby Club selected along with Tom Cross, Arthur Kelly, Hercules Wright, and James Barber.
 Tyne played in three test matches while on tour and scored two tries.

 After returning to New Zealand, Tyne played in an exhibition match at Athletic Park in Wellington to raise money for Albert Baskerville's widowed mother following Albert's death from pneumonia during their tour.
 He scored 2 tries in a 55-20 win to his side before a crowd of 8,000.
 Wellington selected a representative side to travel to Auckland to play.
 Tyne was chosen for the tour but King was selected ahead of him in the three quarters.
 He was however selected to play for Wellington against the same opponent on 12 September at the Petone Recreation Ground.
 The match was drawn 13-13 with Tyne scoring a try.
 Tyne then moved back to the Hawke's Bay and was one of the founders of Hawke's Bay Rugby League with fellow tourist Jim Gleeson.
 He played a match for a Dannevirke side in 1911 against Napier and also played for the very short lived Rover club side against Kaitere in the same year.

 Personal life

 Tyne was born to Margaret and Thomas Tyne in Napier.
 He had two younger brothers (John Thomas 1881-1952 and Thomas 1883-1937), and two younger sisters (Mary Ann (May) 1884-1940, and Catherine Ellen (Kate) 1887-1953).

 He married Alice Meagher Tyne (nee.
 Stapleton) on 25 August 1909.
 They had a son named Edmund in 1910 and a daughter named Margaret in 1911.
-Margaret passed away in 1942, aged 31 while Edmund died in 1966 aged 56.
+Margaret died in 1942, aged 31, while Edmund died in 1966 aged 56.
 In 1914 he was living at 51 Marine Parade and working as a billiard marker.
 Tyne later moved to Auckland where he worked as a grocer and a barman.
-He died at Cornwall Hospital on 8 August 1959 while he had been living in Mangere, Auckland.
+He died at Cornwall Hospital on 8 August 1959 while he had been living in Māngere, Auckland.